codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 >Make sure you are in the List View to create Git Sources.

-1. In the Codefresh UI, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
+1. From Runtimes in the sidebar, select [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
-1. In the List View, select the Runtime for which to add a Git Source, and then select the **Git Sources** tab.
+1. In the List View, select the Runtime for which to add a Git Source, and then click the **Git Sources** tab.
-1. Select **Create Git Sources**, and in the Create Git Source panel, define the definitions for the Git Source:
+1. Click **Create Git Sources**, and in the Create Git Source panel, define the definitions for the Git Source:

      {% include
 	image.html